 Winners must submit the following to the State 4-H Headquarters:

-- Student ID (if used for registration way at designated higher educational institution)
+- Social Security Number and/or Student ID (if used for registration way at designated higher educational institution)

 Conditions Governing State Scholarships